The Moray Firth Coast in Scotland

 Although I have seen Scotland's Dolphins from Lossiemouth and Spey Bay before, by far the best place to see them is at Chanonry Point in Cromarty north east of Inverness.
 The geography of the strip of land jutting out into the Moray firth makes it a perfect spot to see the Dolphins who often feed here.
 Fort George across the water from Chanonry Point is also a great viewing spot.

 I hope this article has been useful to give you ideas for things to see on your visit to the Moray Firth coastline.
-Please read this article on the best things to do in Moray next!
+Please read this article on the best things to do in Moray or beaches in Moray next!